 L'Escalade's activities are held annually on the weekend closest to the 11th of December.
-The 2016 Escalade Festival will be celebrated from December the 9th (Friday) to December the 11th (Sunday) of 2016.
-Very popular Escalade Run, Course de l'Escalade, is taking place one preceding weekend.
+The 2017 Escalade Festival will be celebrated from December the 8th (Friday) to December 10th (Sunday) of 2017.
+Very popular Escalade Run, Course de l'Escalade, is taking place on preceding weekend.

 The Location of l'Escalade

 Escalade festival is taking place in the Old Town, mainly on these sites where it is practically impossible to miss:

 - Place du Bourg-de-Four (Saturday evening)